antonio-petricca/buddy-linux/README.md

 This project is both a replacement and an improvement of **Wubi**, obviously with its pros and cons.

-You will be able to install your [Debian](https://www.debian.org/index.it.html) (or derived) distribution on a PC without repartitioning it, simply by using a secondary/external boot device.
+You will be able to install your [Debian](https://www.debian.org/index.it.html) or derived distribution (I have used [Linux Mint Mate 18.3 64 bit](https://linuxmint.com/edition.php?id=248)) on a PC without repartitioning it, simply by using a secondary/external boot device.

 ### PROs